bluehalo/node-fhir-server-core/README.md

 - **Description:** Logging level to use for Winston.
 Logging level can be anything supported by Winston.
 See https://github.com/winstonjs/winston#using-logging-levels.
 - **Required:** No
 - **Default:** `error`

+#### `events.auditEvent`
+> Subscribe to incidents that create audit events.

+- **Type:** `string`
+- **Description:** Occasionally certain security/privacy related events occur on the server and those events need to be recorded.
+You can subscribe to audit events with any function that will receive an AuditEvent resource anytime these events occur.
+The scope of these events may increase over time so it is up to you to decide what to do with them based on their internal values.
+- **Required:** No. However we strongly advise you use this.
+- **Default:** `none`

+#### `events.provenance`
+> Subscribe to incidents that create provenance resources.

+- **Type:** `string`
+- **Description:** Provenance resources are created when a resource changes "how it came to be".
+This means on updates, creates, and deletes.
+These are useful for tracking these kinds of changes.
+When the server adds write support, this will be very useful.
+Until then, we are not emitting these events.
+- **Required:** No. However we strongly advise you use this.
+- **Default:** `none`

+- **Type:** `string`
+- **Description:** Occasionally certain security/privacy related events occur on the server and those events need to be recorded.
+You can subscribe to audit events with any function that will receive an AuditEvent resource anytime these events occur.
+The scope of these events may increase over time so it is up to you to decide what to do with them based on their internal values.
+- **Required:** No. However we strongly advise you use this.
+- **Default:** `none`

 #### `profiles[spec][key]service`
 > Supported `spec` values at the moment are `dstu2`, with more coming soon.
 Supported `key` values are the config keys in the [Profiles](./#profiles) section below.